 Rarely.
 Client side eCommerce managers can confuse technical and content optimisation, leading to miss-matches between expectation and delivery.
 A technically optimised web platform does not necessarily mean that keyword planning and meta content optimisation have been carried out.
 This blog provides a tick list of the core elements that you should specify in any RFP or ITT when scoping a new eCommerce platform.
+It is essential that your site specific SEO requirements are accurately documented during your project scoping phase to ensure you evaluate the relative optimisation strengths of potential vendors.
 Google Analytics for Facebook Fan Pages.

 The Social Media Cheat Sheet.
 Digital marketing strategy and planning Word template > Smart In.
 The first edition of my book Internet Marketing: Strategy, Planning and Implementation from 2001 included a popular template for creating what we then called an Internet Marketing Plan.

 Today, marketers are understandably even more hungry for guidance, given the importance of digital media.
 The original plan in my book has been revised to create a free to download digital marketing planning template based on the Smart Insights RACE planning system.
 This template is based on fifteen plus years experience of creating and reviewing digital marketing plans for companies and helping students develop them.
-An Illustrated Guide to Matt Cutts' Comments on Crawling & Index.
-Late last week, Eric Enge of Stone Temple (and a co-author of mine on The Art of SEO) published a fascinating interview with Google's head of Webspam, Matt Cutts.
+Join us as a Basic Member to get the free marketing plan template You can download this 14 page A4 PDF template when you join and log in as a Smart Insights Basic member.

 I think the whole of the SEO community can agree that Matt taking time for these types of interviews is phenomenal and I can only hope he does more of them in the future.
 Understanding more about Google's positions, their technology and their goals will benefit website creators and marketers dramatically.
 The interview itself is certainly worth a read, but as one mozzer noted to me during the email string on the subject "I'm embarassed to say I couldn't make it all the way through. " Fair enough; and that's why I'm presenting Matt's primary points in graphical, cartoon format.

 Let’s break it down.
 But first….there are many different reasons to tweet, therefore there are many different kinds of tweets.
 Twitter can serve many purposes so before you get started you want to consider all the ways you can use Twitter and determine which ones you want to use now.
 Let’s do a quick recap for beginners and then we’ll get into the real meat of it all.
 You can use Twitter for: Personal reasons: For dating, to find friends with similar interests or to keep tabs on the current “chatter” about a topic that interests you.
 Customer Service: You can create a company account and let people know that they can send questions or concerns and you will respond via Twitter instead of by email.
 Public Relations: Develop relationships with media reps, reporters and bloggers.
 Growing your business: Drive traffic to your website, build relationships, make special offers, promote content.